jtroo/kanata/README.md

 # ktrl (rename pending)

-Rename is pending because this doesn't really look much like the original ktrl project anymore.
+Rename is pending because this doesn't really look much like the originalktrl project anymore.
 If you have suggestions for a new name, feel free to open an issue or start a discussion!

 ## Current state

-This is a rewrite of the old ktrl project to use [keyberon](https://github.com/TeXitoi/keyberon).
-Almost all of the original ktrl code has been removed, with the exception of the Linux OS interaction.
+This is a rewrite of the old project to use [keyberon](https://github.com/TeXitoi/keyberon) as the backing library for key pressing logic.
+Almost all of the original code has been removed with the exception of the Linux OS interaction.
+The running-as-daemon functionality from the original has not been maintained/tested.
-None of the original running-as-daemon code has been maintained/tested, and it may have been ripped out at some point - I don't recall.

-This project is working with Linux (very much untested).
-There are no external configuration options available at the moment.
-However, this project **can** be used in its current state if you're willing to modify the source code to add your own keyberon configurations.

-You would need to modify `create_mapped_keys` and `DEFAULT_LAYERS` to change how the binary operates.
+This currently works on Linux! (absence of bugs not guaranteed)

 To run:

-    sudo ktrl --device /dev/input/<keyboard-input>

-    # e.g. this is my VMWare keyboard input
-    sudo ktrl --device /dev/input/by-path/platform-i8042-serio-0-event-kbd
+    sudo ktrl --cfg <conf_file>

+A sample configuration file is found in [cfg_samples](./cfg_samples/jtroo.kbd).

 **WARNING:** I am not a keyboard expert, neither for the USB protocol or the OS interface.
 There may be some incorrect mappings for the more obscure keys